Police begin arrests, escalate efforts to end Canada’s ‘Freedom Convoy’

 Canadian authorities say a “significant element” of funding has come from the United States, where some Republican politicians and right-wing media have taken up the cause.

-Barbara Perry, a criminology professor at Ontario Tech University, said the demonstrations have been “a real shot-in-the-arm” and “booster” for the far right.
+Barbara Perry, a criminology professor at Ontario Tech University, said the demonstrations have been “a real shot in the arm” and “booster” for the far right.

 The convoy has “grown into a quite amorphous movement, but there was always the potential that it would attract elements of the far-right because some of the original organizers have lengthy ties to far-right movements, illiberal movements, and anti-authority movements in Canada,” she said.